JetBrains/Qodana/topics/quickstart.md

 3. Check inspection results [in your browser](html-report.md) at `http://localhost:8080`.

-The detailed information about %product% linters is available in the [Qodana linters](supported-technologies.md) section.
+The detailed information about %product% linters is available in the [](supported-technologies.md) section.

 ## Next steps